 First, combine into one radical.
 Then simplify the fraction on the inside.
 Make sure to continue simplifying until there aren't factors left that are perfect squares.

-Ready to try some problems on your own?
+Now that you've learned how to divide radicals, are you ready to try some problems on your own?
 Click the START button below to take a practice quiz.